 - Three Blue Ducks – the modern restaurant in W Hotel grills several Moreton Bay Bugs and serve with charred cavolo nero and XO butter.
 So delicious!

 - Jimmy’s on the Mall – the popular restaurant on Queen Street Mall serves Moreton Bay Bugs with other seafood.
-Definitely a dish for seafood lovers!
+A dish for seafood lovers!

 I can’t get enough of good coffee in Australia!
-They really know how to make a good cup of flat white.
-No matter where I go, I always seem to find the best coffee shops.
+They know how to make a good cup of flat white.
+No matter where I go, I always find the best coffee shops in Australia.
 And it is no exception in Brisbane.

-While you are in the city, try some of these coffee shops:
+While you are in the city, grab a cup of flat white at one of these coffee shops:

 - Frisky Goat Espresso – one of the best flat whites in the city.
 It was so good I went back twice!